6 min read

 • Earn coverage in local press or trade publications

-• If you do have experts on your team, encourage them to publish or speak in focused topic areas
+• If you have experts on your team, encourage them to publish or speak in focused topic areas

-Monitor your AI visibility
+Monitor Your AI Visibility

 Pick a short list of high-value prompts: